uveissmjl/iguana/README.md

 ## Overview

-**Iguana** is an open-source, Python-based tool designed for network enthusiasts, cybersecurity professionals, and students interested in learning and performing comprehensive network analysis.
-With a set of integrated functionalities, **Iguana** enables users to inspect and audit networks with ease, making it a valuable tool for troubleshooting, diagnostics, and ethical hacking.
+**iguana** is an open-source, Python-based tool designed for network enthusiasts, cybersecurity professionals, and students interested in learning and performing comprehensive network analysis.
+With a set of integrated functionalities, **iguana** enables users to inspect and audit networks with ease, making it a valuable tool for troubleshooting, diagnostics, and ethical hacking.

 The tool is perfect for:
 - **Discovering active devices** on a network.